jnaiman/is507_spring2021_rmd/index.md

 > ## Getting Started
 >
 >
-> To get started, follow the directions in the "[Setup](setup.html)" tab to
+> To find required reading and to get started, follow the links and installation directions in the "[Setup](setup.html)" tab.
-> download data to your computer and follow any installation instructions.
 >
 > #### Prerequisites
 >